Are All Database Engines Just Different Flavors of the Same Thing?

-In my consulting practice, I often meet people who have no idea how many different engines are available, let alone how differently the engines operate "under the hood" and what their strengths or weaknesses are.
-For more than a decade, I have been helping them sort through this so they can choose a database engine intelligently before they build a database.
+In my consulting practice, I often meet people who have no idea how many different engines are available, let alone how differently the engines operate “under the hood” and what their strengths or weaknesses are.
+For many years, I have been helping them sort through this so they can choose a database engine intelligently before they build a database.

 After this short primer, you may still need help to choose the right engine for your purposes, but at least you will be able to ask smart questions and get the answers you need.

 Your dictionary might suggest a spreadsheet is a type of database.
 In the computing world, a spreadsheet does not even come close.
 Only one person at a time can open and make changes to a spreadsheet.